osp/osp.tools.ethertoff/README.txt

 > and than somebody else understood ethertoff like chokotoff and chokotoff
 > being Bruxellois I thought it might be the best of all these references

+Ethertoff is a simple collaborative web platform, much resembling a wiki but featuring realtime editing thanks to Etherpad.
+Its output is constructed with equal love for print and web.

-Simple collaborative web platform, initially developed for the OSP 2013 Summerschool bearing this name.
+Ethertoff has been initially developed for the OSP 2013 Summerschool bearing the name ‘Relearn’.

 <http://relearn.be/>

-Relearn.be is structured as a wiki where each page constitutes an Etherpad.
+Ethertoff is structured as a wiki where each page constitutes an Etherpad.

 The pad is available to logged in users (‘write-mode’).
 The text of the pad is available to everyone (‘read-mode’).

-relearn.be is a shell for an Etherpad installation hosted on the same domain.
+Ethertoff is a shell for an Etherpad installation hosted on the same domain.
 This integration is based on Sofian Benaissa’s bridge between Django and Etherpad, originally created for THINK WE MUST/CON-VOCATION a performance during Promiscuous Infrastructures entrelacées, an exhibition by the collective Artivistic at SKOL.